-Regular inspections are critical to schedule sediment removal operations, replace filter media, and relieve any surface clogging.
+Maintenance Inspections.
+Regular inspections by a qualified professional are critical to schedule sediment removal operations, replace filter media, and relieve any surface clogging.
 Frequent inspections are especially needed for underground and perimeter filters, since they are out of sight and can be easily forgotten.
 Depending on the level of traffic or the particular land use, a filter system may either become clogged within a few months of normal rainfall or could possibly last several years with only routine maintenance.
 Maintenance inspections should be conducted within 24 hours following a storm that exceeds 1/2 inch of rainfall, to evaluate the condition and performance of the filtering practice.

-Example maintenance inspection checklists for filters can be found in Appendix M. Note: Without regular maintenance, reconditioning sand filters can be very expensive.
+Note: Without regular maintenance, reconditioning sand filters can be very expensive.